Common Causes of Car Accidents

 Thanks to enforcement programs and the passage of distracted driving laws in New York, the roads in our state are slowly getting safer.
 The use of handheld phones in cars has dropped significantly in recent years.
 Likewise, law enforcement efforts and safety programs across New York have kept the number of speeding-related car accident fatalities on a downward trend since 2005.

 Unfortunately, statistics show that several hundred people in New York State still lose their lives because of speeding each year.
 We urge drivers to slow down and give their undivided attention to the road while driving.

 If you have been injured, contact the attentive car accident attorneys at William Mattar today.
 Call (844) 444-4444 or complete a free initial consultation form now.
-We have more than two decades of experience helping injured victims throughout New York State.
+We have more than two decades of experience helping car crash injury victims throughout New York State.